paigemoody/urban-dictionary-lookup/README.md

 ## How `prominence score` works

 I added in the idea of prominence score to help highlight the obscurity of the looked-up word.
-The idea is that if few people have reacted positively to a word, it's probably very uncommonly known or used, therefor not worth learning.
+The idea is that if few people have reacted positively to a word, it's probably uncommonly known or used, therefor not worth learning.

 **High prominence:** more than 1000 thumbs up for the top definition. <br>
 **Medium prominence:** between 300 and 1000 thumbs up for the top definition. <br>